There aren’t too many days so emblazoned in our memories as July 20 is for me. Not just for one memorable moment, but two spectacular ones.

 “One small step for man.
 One giant leap for mankind. ~ Neil Armstrong

 Neil Armstrong stepped out of Apollo 11 and with those famous words that every school age child has surely memorized, he became the first man to walk on the moon.

-Much has happened in the space program since then, so it's hard for those born since then to appreciate how monumental that day was.
+It’s hard for those born since then to appreciate how monumental that day was.
 (Astronauts were only men back then, yet today fully 50% of astronauts are women.)